adchilds/Secuur/README.md

 # Secuur
-Fun project to pull together multiple different encryption/cryptographic algorithms into a single easy to use library
+Fun project to pull together multiple different encryption/cryptographic algorithms into a single easy to use library.

+To use, see Secuur#encrypt(byte[], EncryptionOptions).